How a Startup Financial Model Can Boost Your Business: A Monthly Playbook

 In a typical startup environment, some everyday line items are office space, equipment, inventory, marketing, professional fees, etc. Including all known expenses in the budget will give founders and stakeholders an excellent foundation to work from.

-Cash Objectives
+Cash objectives

 Your budget should include a clear statement of the company’s cash objectives.
 The cash objective is the amount of money your company needs to raise to meet its expenses and reach its goals.